mit-ll-responsible-ai/hydra-zen/README.md

 - **Repeatable**: each run of your code will be self-documenting; the full configuration of your software is saved alongside your results.
 - **Scalable**: launch multiple runs of your software, be it on your local machine or across multiple nodes on a cluster.

-It builds off – and is fully compatible with – [Hydra](https://hydra.cc/), a framework for elegantly configuring complex applications.

-hydra-zen helps simplify the process of using Hydra by providing convenient functions for creating and validating configs, as well as launching Hydra jobs.
-It also provides novel functionality such as wrapped instantiation and meta fields in configs.
+It builds off – and is fully compatible with – [Hydra](https://hydra.cc/), a framework for elegantly configuring complex applications. hydra-zen helps simplify the process of using Hydra by providing specialized functions for :ref:`creating configs <create-config>` and launching Hydra jobs.

+hydra-zen also also provides Hydra users with powerful, novel functionality.
+With it, we can:

+- Add enhanced runtime type-checking for our Hydra application, via pydantic, beartype, and other third-party libraries.
+- Design configs with specialized behaviors, like partial configs, or configs with meta-fields.
+- Use additional data types in our configs, like `pathlib.Path`, that are not natively supported by Hydra.
+- Validate our configs at runtime, prior to launching our application.
+- Leverage a powerful functionality-injection framework in our Hydra applications.
+- Run static type-checkers on our config-creation code to catch incompatibilities with Hydra.

 ## Installation
 `hydra-zen` is lightweight: its only dependencies are `hydra-core` and `typing-extensions`.